Biodiversity Monitoring Services

 Biodiversity Monitoring

 Recent years have seen a rise in the use of biodiversity monitoring as part of the on-going management of a project.
-BMS has been undertaking biodiversity monitoring for 20 years using a combination of detailed and targeted fauna surveys together with documentation of wildlife habitat characteristics.
+BMS has been undertaking biodiversity monitoring for more than 20 years using a combination of detailed and targeted fauna surveys together with documentation of wildlife habitat characteristics.
 Monitoring is not limited to providing lists of species and describing communities, but should also use the data obtained from the field surveys to produce trends and trigger points by analysis.

 Such an approach allows for adaptive management of any project and satisfies State and Federal requirements.
 BMS monitors the biodiversity of five mines and has developed a system for monitoring that satisfies regulatory requirements.